IsWladi/Gittory/README.md

 }
 ```

-## Examples of Keymaps with lazy.nvim
+## Plugin commands
 there are two commands, :GittoryInit and :GittoryDesactivate.
-:GittoryInit = if `atStartUp = "not"` then init Gittory and set the cwd at the git root of the project.
+`:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option atStartUp = "yes").
-:GittoryDesactivate = desactivate Gittory and set the initial path before set de git root workdirectory
+`:GittoryDesactivate` Deactivates Gittory and sets the initial path where Neovim was opened.

 ## Contributing
 If you would like to contribute to the development of Gittory, you can do so by submitting a pull request or opening an issue on the project’s GitHub repository.